Bey, Jackson lead Pistons past Pacers - TSN.ca

 TIP-INS

 Pistons: Cade Cunningham missed the game with right hip soreness. ...
 Carsen Edwards, who averaged 26.7 points with the Salt Lake City Stars of the NBA G League, signed a two-year deal Sunday.
-The former Purdue standout scored 13 points on 5-of-15 shooting off the bench. ...
+The former Purdue standout scored 13 points on 5-of-15 shooting off the bench and had nine assists.
+“He had no clue what we were doing, he just walked in off the streets,” Casey said.
+“He came in played hard, played the right way.
+He's a little sparkplug.”. ...
 Braxton Key signed a two-way deal with the Pistons and scored 12 points. ...
 Detroit released Chris Smith, who recently had ACL surgery.

 UP NEXT